stupidmankind/BYpassDoc/docs/source/commands/pdfproctectpassword.rst

 ----------

 **PDF File**
-	Enter the source pdf file to protect password ex.
-C:\temp\myfile1.pdf
+	Indicate the source pdf file to protect password, e.g., C:\temp\myfile1.pdf.

 **Password**
-	Enter the password
+	Indicate the password.

 **PDF Output File**
-	Indicate the result file (ex.
-C:\\temp\\myzip\\mypdf.pdf
+	Indicate the result file, e.g., C:\\temp\\myzip\\mypdf.pdf.

 **Use Encrypted Password**
-	Select Yes if password in PDF is encrypted
+	Select Yes if password in PDF is encrypted.

 **Use Annotations**
-	Select Yes if permits commenting the document
+	Select Yes if permits commenting the document.

 **Use Extract Content**
-	Select Yes if permits content copying or extraction
+	Select Yes if permits content copying or extraction.

 **Use Forms Fill**
 	Select Yes if permits filling of form fields.

 **Use Full Quality Print**
-	Select Yes if permits to print in high quality
+	Select Yes if permits to print in high quality.

 **Use Modify Document**
 	Select Yes if permits modifying the document.